-- 7.2.
-There are a number of benefits that will be realised for the local area and borough as a result of developing the site for a mix of uses.
-The significant economic, social and environmental benefits of such a scheme coming forward include: - Provision of wide-range of high-quality, flexible employment floorspace within an attractive environment with a focus on advanced manufacturing, logistics and other growth industries; - Provision of a substantial mix and quantum of jobs, feeding off the nearby populations of Slattocks, Middleton, Rochdale and Chadderton; - · Complimentary mixed-uses to support the employment and housing development; - Provision of a mix of housing, including family homes to help address the local needs of existing residents and the forecast requirements for more housing across the Borough over the next five years; - Delivery of high-quality and executive homes to broaden the housing offer of the borough, to complement the smaller and more affordable homes available; - Provision of an extensive area of accessible public open space, green corridors and amenity space available for new and existing residents; and - Opening up the site with new links through the site to surrounding paths and bridleways. - 7.3.
-The site is therefore deliverable and represents sustainable development, offering a plethora of economic, social and environmental benefits.
+- 7.3.
+There are a number of benefits that will be realised for the local area and borough as a result of developing the sites for a mix of uses.
+The significant economic, social and environmental benefits of such a scheme coming forward include: - Extension to an established and strategically located employment site, Kingsway Business Park, through provision of wide-range of high-quality, flexible employment floorspace within an attractive environment with a focus on advanced manufacturing, logistics and other growth industries; - Provision of a substantial mix and quantum of jobs, feeding off the nearby populations of Rochdale, Newhey, Royton, Shaw and Oldham; - Complimentary mixed-uses to support the employment and housing development; - Provision of a mix of housing, including family homes to help address the local needs of existing residents and the forecast requirements for more housing across the borough over the next five years; - Delivery of high-quality and executive homes to broaden the housing offer of the borough, to complement the smaller and more affordable homes available;

+- Provision of an extensive area of accessible public open space, green corridors and amenity space available for new and existing residents; and - Opening up the site with new links through the site to surrounding paths and bridleways. - 7.4.
+The sites are therefore deliverable and represents sustainable development, offering a plethora of economic, social and environmental benefits.